lyteword/kjv/1-samuel/chapter-23.md

 <sup>18</sup> And they two made a covenant before the LORD: and David abode in the wood, and Jonathan went to his house.

-<sup>19</sup> ¶ Then came up the Ziphites to Saul to Gibeah, saying, Doth not David hide himself with us in strong holds in the wood, in the hill of Hachilah, which is on the south of Jeshimon?
+<sup>19</sup> ¶ Then came up the Ziphites to Saul to Gibeah, saying, Doth not David hide himself with us in strong holds in the wood, in the hill of Hachilah, which *is* on the south of Jeshimon?

-<sup>20</sup> Now therefore, O king, come down according to all the desire of thy soul to come down; and our part shall be to deliver him into the king’s hand.
+<sup>20</sup> Now therefore, O king, come down according to all the desire of thy soul to come down; and our part *shall be* to deliver him into the king’s hand.

-<sup>21</sup> And Saul said, Blessed be ye of the LORD; for ye have compassion on me.
+<sup>21</sup> And Saul said, Blessed *be* ye of the LORD; for ye have compassion on me.

-<sup>22</sup> Go, I pray you, prepare yet, and know and see his place where his haunt is, and who hath seen him there: for it is told me that he dealeth very subtilly.
+<sup>22</sup> Go, I pray you, prepare yet, and know and see his place where his haunt is, *and* who hath seen him there: for it is told me *that* he dealeth very subtilly.

 <sup>23</sup> See therefore, and take knowledge of all the lurking places where he hideth himself, and come ye again to me with the certainty, and I will go with you: and it shall come to pass, if he be in the land, that I will search him out throughout all the thousands of Judah.

-<sup>24</sup> And they arose, and went to Ziph before Saul: but David and his men were in the wilderness of Maon, in the plain on the south of Jeshimon.
+<sup>24</sup> And they arose, and went to Ziph before Saul: but David and his men *were* in the wilderness of Maon, in the plain on the south of Jeshimon.

-<sup>25</sup> Saul also and his men went to seek him.
+<sup>25</sup> Saul also and his men went to seek *him*.
 And they told David: wherefore he came down into a rock, and abode in the wilderness of Maon.
-And when Saul heard that, he pursued after David in the wilderness of Maon.
+And when Saul heard *that*, he pursued after David in the wilderness of Maon.

 <sup>26</sup> And Saul went on this side of the mountain, and David and his men on that side of the mountain: and David made haste to get away for fear of Saul; for Saul and his men compassed David and his men round about to take them.